agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 From the resources cited in this blog post (mainly 80k-hours-career-guide), the direct working potential is not clear for an MBA, followed by Consulting in the top firms.
-So I asked Ram, a middle office analyst in IB and Vinod a deloitte consultant currently pursuing his MBA in Cornell, a few questions on how an MBA followed by the top consulting job will help me into DW.
+So I asked Ram, a middle office analyst in IB and Vinod a Deloitte consultant currently pursuing his MBA in Cornell, a few questions on how an MBA followed by the top consulting job will help me into DW.